 He told the other staff members he would do anything if they would let him take the room service calls.

 When the time came, he and a colleague took two food carts to Mr Kennedy’s room and were greeted with a warm welcome.

-Romero, who is now 67, told the LA Times: “I remember staring at him with my mouth open, and I see him shaking the hand of a waiter and then reaching out to me.
+In 2018 Romero, who is then 67, told the LA Times: “I remember staring at him with my mouth open, and I see him shaking the hand of a waiter and then reaching out to me.
 I remember him grabbing my hand and he gave me a two-handed shake.